Jab90/hackathon2-Java-the-hutt/README-JTH.md

 This website was created during Hackathon 2 of the "16 week High-Performance Full Stack Skills Bootcamp" which ranged from 02/07/24 - 04/07/24 (1:30pm).
 We werent allowed to do any coding until 9am on 02/07/24, however we were allowed to explore ideas and get together as a team to discuss what it is we wanted to create.
 Which was done on the friday and weekend leading into the hackathon (28/06/24 - 01/07/24).
-The requirements of this Hackathon are found [here]

-.
-The requirements of this Hackathon are found [here](/assets/docs/hackathon-1-requirements.pdf).

 <a id="instructions"></a>
 ## Instructions and Features

-CyberSafe Haven is designed to be intuitive to use and to present information in a clear and easy-to-read way.
-A navigation bar is placed at the top to help the user to move around the site and a footer can be found at the bottom linking to (virtual) social media pages.
+Java The Hutt game board is desgined to be interactive and a game that can be played either by yourself or with others.
+The navigation bar at the top is to help the user restart a new game or if they need help or feel the need to contact us they can do so.
+Theres also a footer at the bottom where you will find links to our (virtual) social media pages.

 ### General style

-The site is designed to use high-contrast colours and a neat, professional design.
-The first page has an attractive styled image with all other pages sporting a black on white style for the main sections.
-The purpose of this choice is to make it easy for the user to feel engaged by the initial impression and then find the main content areas light and easy-to-read.
+The site overall is designed to have a simplistic look and professional design, whilst having an interactive board game.
+We've gone for a more simplistic approach so that the user doesn't feel theres too much going on whilst trying to play the game.

 Desktop view of home page: